b-cornett/HomeProjects/README.md

 Repository to store personal projects as I work on them

 *WeatherAPI*
 Runs every day at 07:00 through a Linux crontab.
-(Want to update script for forecast for next five days, and allow for commandline input for which location to grab weather data from)
+(Want to update script for forecast for next five days, and allow for commandline input for which location to grab weather data from.
+Going to also check HTTP status code returned from API and implement logging)
 Eg: 0 7 * * * /home/brady/workspace/python/weatherAPI.py >> /tmp/weatherAPI.out 2&>1

 **#LOG**